 This post may contain affiliate links.
 If you make a purchase, I receive a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, read my disclaimer.

-This is the best time to visit Iguazu Falls
+The best time to visit Iguazu Falls

-There are two factors to consider when deciding on the best time to visit Iguazu Falls.
+The Iguazu Falls are situated in the tropical rainforest of Iguazu National Park.
+This means the climate here is hot and humid, with an abundance of rain, depending on what time of year you go.
+There are two factors to consider when deciding on the best month to visit Iguazu Falls.
 One is the weather.
 The other is the number of tourists likely to be visiting at the same time as you.

-The rainy summer season is from October to March, with temperatures reaching a sticky 33 °C. During these months, the level of the waterfalls is at its highest, so it attracts more local tourists.
-The drier and cooler winter season (10 °C to 25 °C on average) is from May to September.
+The rainy summer season is from October to March, with temperatures reaching a sticky 33°C. During these months, the level of the waterfalls is at its highest, so it attracts more local tourists.
+The drier and cooler winter season (10°C to 25°C on average) is from May to September.

 The best time to visit Iguazu Falls is in the shoulder months between these seasons.
 So, from April to May or between September and October.
 It’s not as hot during these months and less rainy, so it’s more comfortable weather to visit.
 There will also be fewer tourists at this time.